 As I pointed out in my review, Unusual Suspects is a great deduction game to get if you were ever a fan of Guess Who.
 It’s a simple concept: One player is a witness to a theft (with an odd memory) and the investigators are trying to figure out who the thief is from a 12-person lineup by asking the witness questions.

 Unusual Suspects is probably the best deduction game for larger groups, but it can also work quite well at lower player counts.
 It’s a quick game, which is great because it gives everyone a chance to be the witness character at least once.

 Hanabi is easily my group’s favorite small-box deduction game, and it has been for a while.
 You’re basically trying to figure out what’s in your hand by getting clues from your teammates.
 It definitely takes some time to get used to facing your cards away from yourself, and it’s still a challenging game for us after about 60 plays.

 I really do think Hanabi is one of those cooperative games that should be in most people’s collections.
-It has a ton of replay value replay value and it’s about as inexpensive as games get these days.
+It has a ton of replay value and it’s one of the best cheap card games out there.

 Read our Hanabi review.

 Mysterium is sort of like Clue, but with beautiful artwork and challenging cooperative gameplay.
 One player knows who committed the murder, but that player happens to be a ghost and has to visit the other players in their dreams to give them the clues they need.
 This is yet another simple deduction game concept yet it seems to be a big hit with most groups.